chloe0x0/gauss/README.md

 Currently supports integration over discrete datasets as well as integration given a reference to a function.

+The library intends to have similar numerical integration functions to MATLAB.
+It can be used almost identically to MATLAB, just in C++.

+### What is currently implemented

+* Reimann Sums (Left, Right, and Midpoint)

+* Trapezoidal Rule (and the Cumulative Trapezoidal Rule for cumulative integration)

+* Simpson's Rule(s) (1/3, 3/8)

+* Romberg's Method

 ## Motivation
 Why would one wish to numerically compute an integral?